 How much Manuka is in the honey?

-We decided we didn’t want to pay for the UMF Manuka Honey rating label, but in the 2020 limited harvest of Kapiti Island Honey there is a minimum 70mg MGO per kg of our honey, that’s the main antibacterial compound in Manuka Honey.
+We decided we didn’t want to pay for the UMF Manuka Honey rating label, but in the 2020 limited harvest of Kapiti Island Honey there is a minimum 90mg MGO per kg of our honey, that’s the main antibacterial compound in Manuka Honey.
 83 MGO is the equivalent of 5 UMF.

 If you'd like to know anything else, send us a message on